RepairKnowledge

 Q1: If picosecond laser keeps my melasma away while I am doing treatments, can I just keep doing maintenance sessions indefinitely?

 While some clinics do offer indefinite maintenance protocols, this approach has several concerns.
-Repeated laser exposure carries cumulative risks including epidermal thinning, melanocyte destruction leading to mottled depigmentation, increased skin sensitivity, and potential PIH rebound.
+Repeated laser exposure carries cumulative risks including epidermal thinning, melanocyte destruction leading to mottled depigmentation, increased skin sensitivity, and potential PIH (Post-Inflammatory Hyperpigmentation) rebound.
 The cost also accumulates substantially over years.
 A more sustainable strategy addresses the underlying cause so that ongoing laser suppression becomes unnecessary.

 Q2: I was told that the newer picosecond lasers with holographic fractional tips are different and can actually treat the dermal component.
 Is this true?